rsobrinhoillimitati/tmp/e.htm.md

 style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
 "Times New Roman"'>As far as many parts of a Linux system are concerned, a partition contains entirely arbitrary data.
-When installing, we set things up so that a partition contains a &#64257;lesystem — a way of organising data into &#64257;les and directories.
+When installing, we set things up so that a partition contains a &#64257;lesystem Â— a way of organising data into &#64257;les and directories.
 One &#64257;lesystem is made the root &#64257;lesystem: the root directory on that &#64257;lesystem becomes the directory named /.
 Other &#64257;lesystems can be mounted: the root directory